EaseFilterSDK/CloudConnectDemo/README.md

 3. Transparent the cloud storage access by reading the stub file for your local application.
 4. Transparent moving data back from remote cloud storage to the local, re-hydrate the stub file for the recent access file based on the policies.

-# Cloud Archiving Solution for Unstructured Data
+## Cloud archiving solution for unstructured data

 Cloud archiving is the process of moving data to secondary storage in the cloud, the potential benefits of cloud archiving include lower costs and easier access, no interruption and change to your existing applications and infrastructure.
 Automatically archive, manage and secure all your organization’s files to the cloud, transparently access your archived

 ![loudTier Storage Tiering Solution](https://www.easefilter.com/images/CloudTier.png)

-## CloudTier example is a simple C# Windows forms application, to demo how to use the transparent storage tiering SDK.
+## CloudConnectDemo example is a simple C# Windows forms application, to demo how to connect the cloud storage as the second tier.
 The example can generate some stub files.
 To handle the read request of the stub file, we need to register the callback function for the file system filter driver.
 When the stub file was accessed, the callback function will be invoked, the callback function will retrieve the data from the remote server and send back to the filter driver.

-## How to run the CloudTier demo?
+## How to run the CloudConnect demo?

 1. Create the stub files first, go to tools->create stub test files.
 	By creating the stub file, you can move out your data to low-cost remote storage,